 - Monitors and updates the Publications Manual and distributes it to ICA journal editors

-The two current Student Members of BoD, normally serving as Co-Chairs, and up to five student and non-student members.
+The two current Student/Early-Career Members of BoD, normally serving as Co-Chairs, and up to five student and non-student members.
 Two-year staggered terms.

-- Serves the needs and interests of student members and assists in crafting and disseminating student agenda
+- Serves the needs and interests of student/early-career and assists in crafting and disseminating student/early-career agenda

-- Recommends and promotes policy and activities to enhance student involvement in ICA
+- Recommends and promotes policy and activities to enhance student/early-career involvement in ICA

-- Craft a clear role for Graduate Student members of ICA Board of Directors.
+- Craft a clear role for graduate student and early-career scholar members of ICA Board of Directors.

-- Reports in writing to the BoD on student policy and activity (Chair(s); deadline: 1 May)
+- Reports in writing to the BoD on student/early-career policy and activity (Chair(s); deadline: 1 May)